Ovi11-dev/Simple-auto-updater-for-termux-/README.md

 ## Step number 3:

+Now, after doing the git clone, do an ls and a directory called **Simple-auto-updater-for-termux-** will appear, copy that text and now do a `cd <copied text>`

+---

 Now as a last step navigate to the script directory using `cd ~/auto_updater` Now being there run the command `chmod +x auto_updater.sh` and now to finish executing just put `./auto_updater.sh &`

+> Note: consider doing an ls before running chmod +x auto_updater.sh, If the script name appears and is green, you do not need to grant permissions.

 ### And that's it!
 You will now have your script ready